Donders-Institute/bidscoin/docs/workflow.rst

                             bidsfolder/code/bidscoin.
 Default: bidsmap.yaml
       -f, --force           Process all subjects, regardless of existing subject folders in the bidsfolder.
-Otherwise these subject folders will be skipped
+Otherwise these subject folders will be skipped -c, --cluster         Use the DRMAA library to submit the bidscoiner jobs to a high-performance compute (HPC) cluster
+      -n NATIVESPEC, --nativespec NATIVESPEC
+                            DRMAA native specifications for submitting bidscoiner jobs to the HPC cluster (default: -l walltime=00:30:00,mem=4gb)

     examples:
       bidscoiner myproject/raw myproject/bids